DaveVoorhis/argonvr/README.md

 *This project is designed for local home networks and requires basic knowledge of RTSP streams.*

 ---

 This project is an experiment in using Google Gemini to generate useful code when prompted by an experienced developer.
-The only directly human-written content is this final section of this README.md and the TODO.md, plus occasional minor tweaks like changing a comment to be more accurate, or the config values.
+The only directly human-written content is this final section of this README.md and the TODO.md and CHANGES.md files, plus occasional minor tweaks like changing a comment to be more accurate, or the config values.

 Everything else is Gemini output in response to my prompts.

 As such, the code may be flawed and comments and directions incorrect.
 For example, the text above currently states, "Developed and tested on Linux ..."

 Actually, it was developed and tested on MacOS.
+I use it under Linux on a Raspberry Pi 5.